 A U.S. Holder will recognize gain or loss on the sale, taxable exchange or other taxable disposition of our common stock and warrants.
 Any such gain or loss will be capital gain or loss, and will be long-term capital gain or loss if the U.S. Holder's holding period for the common stock or warrants so disposed of exceeds one year.
 Long-term capital gains recognized by non-corporate U.S. Holders will be eligible to be taxed at reduced rates.
-The amount of gain or loss recognized will generally be equal to the difference between (1) the sum of the amount of cash and the fair market value of any property received in such disposition and (2) the U.S. Holder's adjusted tax basis in its common stock or warrant will generally equal the U.S. Holder's acquisition cost less any prior distributions treated as a return of capital.
-The deductibility of capital losses is subject to limitations.
+The amount of gain or loss recognized will generally be equal to the difference between (1) the sum of the amount of cash and the fair market value of any property received in such disposition and (2) the U.S. Holder's adjusted tax basis in its common stock or warrant so disposed of.
+A U.S. Holder's adjusted tax basis in its common stock or warrant so disposed of.
+A U.S. Holder's adjusted tax basis in its common stock or warrant so disposed of.
+A U.S. Holder's adjusted tax basis in its common stock or warrant so disposed of any property deductibility of capital losses is subject to limitations.